igeniesoftware/booking-site-php-web-scraper/README.md

  ** config.php - array configuration settings
- ** proxy.php  - proxy lists (array of "ip: port" strings) ** postFields.php - array of settings for POST request to get a list of pages ** mainVrbo.php - main class with all functionality
+ ** proxy.php  - proxy lists (array of "ip: port" strings) ** postFields.php - array of settings for POST request to get a list of pages ** mainScraping.php - main class with all functionality

-##Class mainVrbo.
+##Class mainScraping.
 When the class is initialized, the configuration and proxy settings are received from config.php file and set up to the `$arrConfig`, `$arrCurlProxy` variables.
 The main class variables are also initialized, the values are taken from the appropriate configuration values.

 ##ConnectDB() method.